 Hell’s Gate is the only national park in Kenya that can be traversed by bicycle.
 Watch out for lions!

 Kenya is the third-largest sub-Saharan economy.
 There is an active industry with a lot of foreign investment.
 One example is the renovation of the country’s main rail link in 2017 with the help of Chinese investors.
 This rail link starts in Mombasa and leads deep into the interior.
 This railway connects the port of Mombasa with a wide hinterland and provides Kenya with even more opportunities to develop economically.
 Even so, about 75% of the population still works in the agricultural sector.
 Besides industry and agriculture, tourism is an important source of income for many Kenyans.
 A large part of the population nevertheless lives below the poverty line.

 Kenya’s currency is the Kenyan shilling (KES).
 The lowest coin value in use is 50 cents.
 There are also coins of 1, 5, 10, 20 and 40 shillings.
 Paper money comes in the form of 50, 100, 200, 500 and 1,000 shillings.
 In some tourist locations in Kenya, it is also possible to pay with dollars or even euros, but shillings are preferred.
 As ATMs are scarce outside the capital, it is recommended that you withdraw enough shillings when you come across an ATM.

 Views overlooking Nairobi, the capital of Kenya

 Safety and Health

-Travellers are only allowed into Kenya if they possess a valid visa.
-However, children up to and including 15 years receive a free visa at the passport check.
-The Kenya visa can be easily acquired online, through the online visa form on this website.
-Apply for the visa on time to avoid trouble; preferably at least a week before departure.
+Travellers with British or Irish nationality need to have a valid visa with them upon arrival in Kenya.
+Children younger than 15 are an exception to this rule.
+They can obtain a free visa at passport control.
+The Kenya visa can be obtained through the online application form on this website.
+Apply for the visa on time, preferably a week before departure.